ghastlyfigure/SC2002-MOBLIMA/README.md

 ## Index

 ### `database`
-- Stores data for our application, such as transaction and login information
+- Directory that stores data for our application, such as transaction and login information

 ### `javadoc`
-- Contains the API Documentation of our source code
+- Directory containing the API Documentation of our source code

 ### `src`
-- Contains the Source Code for our application
+- Directory containing the Source Code for our application

 ### `Assignment.pdf`
 - Our Assignment instructions